danshumaker/jira-cli/README.md

-    open <issue>           Open an issue in a browser worklog <issue>        Show worklog about an issue worklogadd [options] <issue> <timeSpent> [comment] Log work for an issue create [project[-issue]] Create an issue or a sub-task config [options]       Change configuration
+    open <issue>           Open an issue in a browser worklog <issue>        Show worklog about an issue worklogadd [options] <issue> <timeSpent> [comment] Log work for an issue create [options] [project[-issue]] Create an issue or a sub-task new [options] [key]    Create an issue or a sub-task config [options]       Change configuration
     sprint [options]       Works with sprint boards
-    With no arguments, displays all rapid boards
+                                With no arguments, displays all rapid boards With -r argument, attempt to find a single rapid board and display its active sprints
-    With -r argument, attempt to find a single rapid board and display its active sprints With both -r and -s arguments attempt to get a single rapidboard/ sprint and show its issues.
+                                With both -r and -s arguments
+                                attempt to get a single rapidboard/ sprint and show its issues.
 If a single sprint board isnt found, show all matching sprint boards

+    fix [options] <issue> <version> Set FixVersion of an issue to <version>. release [options] <version> Create a FixVersion/Release (see release -h for more details) send [options]         Send email report (see send -h for more details)

   Options:

     -h, --help     output usage information
     -V, --version  output the version number

-### Using Create
+### Create a jira issue

 	Usage: create [options] [project[-issue]]
 		Options:

 		-h, --help                      output usage information
 		-p, --project <project>         Rapid board on which project is to be created -P, --priority <priority>       priority of the issue